streetmeat/ElatoAIPi/README.md

 ```

 5. Set up your ESP32 Arduino Client.
 On PlatformIO, first `Build` the project, then `Upload` the project to your ESP32.

+6. The ESP32 should open an AP `ELATO-DEVICE` to connect to Wifi.
+Connect to it and go to `http://192.168.4.1` to configure the device.

+7. Once your Wifi is configured, turn the device off and on again and it should connect to your Wifi and the Deno edge server.

 ## 📌 Project Architecture